 8. Host Never Around for Check-In or Check-Out

 Honestly, we kind of prefer it, when everything is going the way it should.
 But with you and your disorganized lifestyle, the key isn’t where it’s supposed to be, the location of the apartment is wrong, we can’t get a hold of you, etc.

 9. Forgot to Mention Major Construction Projects That Are Occurring Nearby

 Accidents happen in new environments.
 Get over it.
 It’s a plate.
 It costs a dollar.
-If you’re buying expensive plates for your Airbnb rental than most likely you’re an idiot.
+If you’re buying expensive plates for your Airbnb rental then most likely you’re an idiot.
 What did you expect was going to happen?
 That I was going to go on a scavenger hunt around town to try to replace the broken one with a new matching one?
-If it’s getting you this worked up than maybe you’re price point is incorrect.
+If it’s getting you this worked up then maybe you’re price point is incorrect.

 11. Property is Cluttered

 I love it when you have 12 plants in the bedroom but nowhere for me to put my backpack.
 There’s a reason modern hotels are uncluttered.
 People want space for “their” belongings, not yours.
 Please don’t use every available nook and cranny as your storage locker.